geoflows/D-Claw/user_guide/overview.md

 where h is the height normal to the bed of a virtual free surface, u and v are depth averaged flow velocities in the x and y directions, m is the depth-averaged solid volume fraction, and pb is the pore fluid pressure at the basal boundary.

 The bed (b) is additionally specified, and (optionally) an erodible layer of thickness (a)

 ### 1.3 Conceptual description of inputs:

 In order to run, D-Claw needs the following information:
 - Specification of the initial topographic surface (eta), thickness of mobile material (h), and bed (b).
 These three quantities are related (eta = b + h) so only two need to be specified.
 - Optionally a thickness (a) of erodible material can be specified.
 - Optionally a slope-normal (theta) can be specified.
+Note that only a or theta can be specified at the same time given array allocation set up (they occupy the same place in the aux array).
 - A number of values scalar values (described in the table below) related to physical properties.
 Some of these may be specified as scalars or spatially variable values.

 In addition, a number of standard Clawpack inputs are required.
 The most core being: